Finding Community, Opportunity, and Purpose

 When my son, Nick, was diagnosed with an Autism Spectrum Disorder (ASD) at two years old the doctor told me what he would never do; drive a car, graduate from high school, get married, hold a job.
 The list went on and on.
-Fueled and challenged by the doctor’s prognosis, it was at that moment I decided to prove him wrong.
-My son might not ever marry or drive a car, but there was no reason he could not and would not hold a job.
-The doctor’s declaration that Nick would never be a contributing member of society was something that inspired me to find what Nick was capable of doing.
+Fueled and challenged by the doctor’s prognosis, this was the moment I decided to prove him wrong.
+My son might not marry or drive a car, but there was no reason he could not and would not hold a job.
+The doctor’s declaration that Nick would never be a contributing member of society inspired me to find what Nick was capable of doing.

-I discovered at an early age that Nick had an incredible talent for detail.
-I searched for outlets for this talent and was introduced to a master leather craftsman, Peter Main, when Nick was 14.
-Peter apprenticed Nick and instructed him on how to hand stamp and hand stitch leather goods.
+Early on, I discovered that Nick had an incredible talent for detail.
+I searched for ways to grow and encourage this special talent and was introduced to a master leather craftsman, Peter Main, when Nick was 14.
+Peter apprenticed Nick and taught him how to hand stamp and hand stitch leather goods.
 Peter was amazed not only at Nick’s interest in the work they were doing, but also in the quality of the work Nick produced.
-Peter and I realized at this time that this gift was going to create an avenue for Nick to perform meaningful work.
+Peter and I realized Nick was a talented artisan, and that nurturing this gift would create an avenue for Nick to perform meaningful work.

-In 2011, Nick and I created Aspire Accessories.
-We began with one product in our portfolio; the double wrap hand stamped, rivet bracelet.
+In 2011, Nick and I founded Aspire Accessories.
+We began with one product in our portfolio; the double wrap hand-stamped, rivet bracelet.
 Nick would set the rivets and stamp them and I would set the snaps.
 Word spread, and Nick’s work began to get noticed.
-We were approached by 2 non-profits to create custom bracelets.
+Soon after, we were approached by several organizations to create custom bracelets.

 - The need to offer others an avenue to find purpose was paramount

-- I was passionate about helping this community succeed and I needed to grow Aspire Accessories in order to provide opportunities for others with ASD and other similar special needs.
+- I was passionate about helping this community succeed and I needed to grow Aspire Accessories to provide opportunities for others with ASD.

-Within a few months we had 4 artisans and had produced over 600 bracelets.
+Within a few months we had hired 4 artisans and had produced over 600 bracelets.